salesforce/lwc-rfcs/text/0000-focus-behavior.md

 ## Motivation

 Generally speaking, it is outside the scope of LWC to normalize different behaviors across its supported user agent matrix.
-In the case of focus delegation however, the framework does need to make informed decisions to normalize focus behaviors since the alternative to that would be to do nothing at all, which would result in a broken user experience--especially in the case of sequential focus navigation.
+However, in the case of focus delegation, the framework does need to make informed decisions to normalize focus behaviors in order to avoid a broken user experience.
+This is especially true in the case of sequential focus navigation.

-The primary goal when considering any proposal around focus behavior will be to minimize differences between its synthetic Shadow DOM and native Shadow DOM implementations to facilitate the future transition of components to native Shadow DOM.
+The primary goal of this proposal will be to minimize differences between its synthetic Shadow DOM and native Shadow DOM implementations to facilitate the transition of components to native Shadow DOM.

 ## Detailed design

-For simplification, subsequent mentions of components assume that said component is delegating focus, unless otherwise stated.
+For simplification, unless otherwise stated, it can be assumed that all components are delegating focus.

 For simplification, subsequent usage of the term "focusable" will refer to whether or not an element is programmatically focusable (i.e., whether or not an element can receive focus when its focus method is invoked or it has the `autofocus` attribute).
-To be clear, this means that we will be ignoring the distinction between the three classifications of focusability.

 ```
 focusable = programmatically-focusable = click-focusable ∪ sequentially-focusable